Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 Visually, the emphasis is on the project title, Carved in Stone.
 The phrase ‘introducing’ is there stylistically, only considered once the reader’s eye is dragged in.

 For visual consistency throughout this website, blanket styles have been set to each heading level.
-The phrase ‘introducing’ uses <h3>
+The phrase ‘introducing’ uses <h3>'s style, while the project title uses <h1>'s style.

 This can be confusing if we're reading document using an SR. Without being able to see the layout, we might think important information hasn't been tagged properly when we're moved directly from ‘introducing, h3’ into ‘Carved in Stone, h1’.
 We might waste time using other tools to search for seemingly untagged content that isn't actually there.